zhijieshi/cse3666/code-examples/solutions/array_copy.md

 ### Array version with scaled loop counter

+We remove SLLI by incrementing the loop coutner by 4 in each iteration.
 Six instructions are in the loop.

 ```
         li      a4, 400         # end.
 100 * 4